 Ubuntu Advantage Token

 After registering to Anbox Cloud, you should have received an Ubuntu Advantage token.
-If you haven’t received it, please contact support as you’ll need it to deploy Anbox Cloud.
+If you haven’t received it, please contact support or your Canonical account representative as you’ll need it to deploy Anbox Cloud.

 Anbox Cloud is only supported on the Ubuntu variant of the Linux kernel starting with version 5.0.
 The GA kernel for Ubuntu 18.04 (based on 4.15) is not supported.
 The following table gives an overview of the available kernel versions for the different supported clouds: